cocogitto/cocogitto/README.md

 This changelog was generated by [cocogitto](https://github.com/oknozor/cocogitto).
 ```

-You need to run `cog bump` with one of the following flags :
+You need to run `cog bump` with one of the following flags:
-- `--auto` : choose the next version for you (based on feature commit, bug fixes commit and BREAKING_CHANGE commit).
+- `--auto`:choose the next version for you (based on feature commit, bug fixes commit and BREAKING_CHANGE commit).
-- `--major` : increment the MAJOR version.
+- `--major`:increment the MAJOR version.
-- `--minor` : increment the MINOR version.
+- `--minor`:increment the MINOR version.
-- `--patch` : increment the PATCH version.
+- `--patch`:increment the PATCH version.
-- `--version <version>` : set version manually (ex : `cog bump --version 3.2.1`).
+- `--version <version>`:set version manually (ex:`cog bump --version 3.2.1`).

 You can also create pre-release version by adding the `--pre` flag to the bump command :